jesse-wei/jessewei.dev-PaperMod/content/privacy.md

 Additionally, this website uses [Utterances](https://utteranc.es) for comments.
 Utterances uses cookies: Please see [Utterances' Privacy Policy](https://github.com/utterance/utterances/blob/master/PRIVACY-POLICY.md) for more information.

+Lastly, this site remembers your theme preference (light or dark) in a cookie.

 It is possible that Hugo, PaperMod, and Netlify collect information in ways that I am not aware of.
 Apart from the information described here and data collection I am not aware of, no other information is collected, stored, or evaluated.